trinidadgithub/SoftwareEngineering/c/binary-to-decimal/docs.md

 ### Binary to Decimal Conversion in C

-This project demonstrates three different approaches to converting binary numbers into their decimal equivalents using the C programming language.
+Introduction:  This project demonstrates three different approaches to converting binary numbers into their decimal equivalents using the C programming language.
 Each version of the program builds upon the previous one, showcasing techniques such as basic arithmetic, debugging, color-coded output, and bit shifting.
 Project Structure

 The project folder contains the following files: